virtual/100daysofcode/index.md

 # #100DaysOfCode

+## R2 Day 4: 2018-02-14 Wednesday

+> Finished rewriting Cat Clicker Premium using MVC structure.
+It's such a foreign structure to me...
+It's so tidy.
+Seriously digging this @Udacity course from @benjaffe!
+R2D4/#100DaysOfCode https://classroom.udacity.com/courses/ud989

+(Sick today 🤒 but made it through work and finished a giant spreadsheet.)
+Also registered with Shoreline to go to OmniUpdate conference this March, so that is super exciting!

+### Model
+The data.
+Make a nice object literal and stick the information in it.
+The view should never modify the model directly, and vice versa.

+### View
+The objects users see on the screen and interact with.
+If there is a common structure, put it into the HTML.
+The view functions can then populate those DOM elements.

+### Controller
+The link between the View and the Model.
+If someone clicks on an item in the view that changes the data, the _controller_ must be the one to update the model.
+Controller functions might cause re-renders of views after the data has been changed.

 ## R2 Day 3: 2018-02-13 Tuesday

 > 🐱 Working through MVC reorganizing challenges from Udacity Design Patterns with Lesson 2 - Cat Clicker Premium! https://classroom.udacity.com/courses/ud989 R2D3/#100DaysOfCode